enonic/old-xp-doc/doc/appendix/changes/6-0-changes.rst

 - **Module is now application**

+What we previously called module is now called application.
+An application can be just about anything - from a full fledged Corporate website with self-service to a Google Analytics Integration that can be wired into the previous mentioned site.

-What we called module is now called application.
-This change is reflected everywhere.
-To convert an existing module to an application, some changes are needed in your module, please consult the :ref:`upgrading_to_6_0_0` chapter
+To convert an existing module to an application, some changes are needed; please consult the :ref:`upgrading_to_6_0_0` chapter

 ----